DyneXvX/Bar-Application/README.md

 ```
 Today while closing this out I came accross a weird issue where
-when the manager registers a new employee and picks a role,
+when the manager registers a new employee that is already in the system,
 it will seldom crash.
-YOu can back out of it, however, it doesn't do this
+(No error check somewhere..)
-all the time.
 I was going to look into it, however due to the fact it
 is extra and not required anyways for this project I am not going to stress this
 unless I get free time in the next week.
 ```